 Lessons from Sachsenhausen

-Tours at Sachsenhausen are haunting which leave visitors with a rightful message of reality and the impacts caused by extremism.
+Tours at Sachsenhausen are haunting, which leave visitors with a rightful message of reality and the impacts caused by extremism.

 Preserving Memory

-Self accomodation- Promoting on Tolerance and Understanding
+Self-accommodation- Promoting Tolerance and Understanding

 Education and Awareness